Your current path:

 Piecework takes a different approach to most other working models.
-Instead of remunerating employees on the basis of working hours, remuneration is dependent on the actual work performed.
-The basis for calculating piecework wages is always an objective criterion.
+Instead of remunerating employees on the basis of working hours, pay is dependent on the actual work performed.
+The basis for calculating piecework pay is always an objective criterion.
 However, working time still plays a role in piecework, albeit a subordinate one.

 How piecework works

 Piecework can be equally useful for employers and employees.
-The work processes can be designed in a process-oriented way for piecework.
-The work is generally always the same and quick to learn.
+The work processes can be designed in a process-oriented way with piecework.
+As a rule, the work is always the same and can be learned quickly.
 This creates a continuous flow of work with its own pace.

-The employees can decide on their own work flow and pace.
+The employees can determine this work flow and pace themselves.
 This also gives them the opportunity to influence their salary themselves through good performance.
 Those who work faster while maintaining the same quality earn more.
-Those who prefer a stress-free job to a high salary take their time and earn less in return.
+Those who prefer a stress-free job to a high salary take their time and earn less.

-Objective criteria are needed above all to determine the piecework wage.
+In order to determine the piecework wage, objective criteria are required above all.
 It must be clear and comprehensible how much work has been done.

 For this reason, piecework wages usually depend on one of the following factors: